 Amazon FSx For Windows File Server

-Amazon FSx for Windows File Server is fully managed file storage accessible over the Server Message Block (SMB) protocol.
+Amazon FSx for Windows File Server is a fully managed file storage accessible over the Server Message Block (SMB) protocol.
 As with all AWS storage services, FSx is designed to be scalable, highly available and durable.
 FSx can scale to up to 64TB per file system, and DFS Namespaces can span multiple FSx file systems.
-Throughput can scale to multiple GB/s, and additional throughput capacity can be purchased if required.
-Data De-duplication is available on FSx, which could save between 30-80% on data storage costs, depending on the type of data stored.

-FSx for Windows File Server is available in both single and multi AZ deployments, with either SSD or HDD backed storage.
+FSx for Windows File Server is available in both single and multi-AZ deployments, with either SSD or HDD-backed storage.
 It can be accessed by many AWS services including EC2, ECS, VMware Cloud on AWS, Workspaces and AppStream.

-FSX can also be accessed by on premises machines over AWS VPN or AWS Direct Connect.
-All Windows desktop and Server versions are supported from Windows 7 and Windows Server 2008 onward.
+Much like NFS, on-premises file systems can be easily migrated to FSx in minutes using AWS DataSync.
 And like NFS, FSx file system data can be encrypted in transit and at rest with TLS and KMS.

 FSx for Windows Server is backed up daily to Amazon S3 using Volume Shadow Copy Services (VSS).
+For full specs and pricing visit the Amazon FSx for Windows pages.

 Amazon FSx for Lustre

 FSx for Lustre supports concurrent access to the same file or directory from thousands of compute instances.
-SSD and HDD options are available, and all FSx For Lustre file systems are supported by an SSD backed meta data server ensuring all metadata operations are delivered with sub-millisecond latencies.
+SSD and HDD options are available, and all FSx for Lustre file systems are supported by an SSD-backed metadata server ensuring all metadata operations are delivered with sub-millisecond latencies.

 For full details and pricing visit the FSx for Lustre page on the AWS website.